Skip to content

 The RMS Titanic Crew Members

-Some of the most heart-warming and heart-wrenching stories that came out of that tragedy were the acts of bravery committed by the members of the ship’s crew.
+Some of the most heart-warming and heart-wrenching stories about that tragedy were the acts of bravery committed by the members of the ship’s crew.

-One of the crew members, Oscar Scott Woody’s body was found later on with his pocket watch still intact.
-Another postal worker, John Starr March, whose watch was also found, proved the story to be true, as his clock seems to have stopped at 1:27, demonstrating that they had spent time trying to save the mail.
+One of the crew members, Oscar Scott Woody’s body, was found later on with his pocket watch still intact.
+Another postal worker, John Starr March, whose watch was also found, proved the story accurate, as his clock seems to have stopped at 1:27, demonstrating that they had spent time trying to save the mail.

-Their heroism not only helped save the mail, but it is also reported that the registered mailbags that were on board the ship were used to help recover the infant survivors of the disaster.
+Their heroism not only helped save the mail but also reported that the registered mailbags on board the ship were used to help recover the infant survivors of the disaster.

 The Drunk Chef